[Latest update: August, 17th 2021]

 What the remaining rules mean if you’re in Halkidiki:

-- Mandatory wearing of masks at all times in public spaces - enclosed and outdoors (non-compliance of this and other measures carries a 300 euro fine);
+- Mandatory wearing of masks at all times in indoor spaces - enclosed and outdoors (non-compliance of this and other measures carries a 300 euro fine);

 - Hotels operate as normal under approved Covid-safe measures;

 - Drivers may only carry two passengers in their vehicle (non-household members must wear masks), except in the case of families with young children;

 - Churches have strict social distancing quotas in place;